An Overview of Graphene Hybrid MaterialsNov 11, 2019 | ACS MATERIAL LLC

 Graphene and Its Application in ElectronicsOct 15, 2019 | ACS MATERIAL LLC

-If you haven’t heard of a material called graphene, you will soon enough.
-Graphene is a revolutionary material that is made from a single layer of graphite atoms strung together in a single sheet.
-It’s known as the strongest, lightest, thinnest, and hardest material on the planet.
-It’s also virtually limitless since it’s made of carbon, the fourth most common element in the known universe.
-Graphene has hundreds of practical applications in fields ranging from aerospace, the textile industry, computing, and electronics.
-As a result, graphene manufacturers are working to develop …Read More
+If you haven’t yet heard of a material called graphene, you likely will soon enough.
+Graphene is a revolutionary material made up of a single layer of graphite atoms arranged as a single sheet.
+It is known as the strongest, lightest, thinnest, and hardest material on the planet and its source is virtually limitless since it’s made of carbon, the fourth most common element in the known universe.
+Graphene has hundreds of practical applications in fields ranging from the textile industry to aerospace applications, and in computing and electronics in general.
+As a result, graphene …Read More

 The Role of Graphene in the Textile IndustryOct 08, 2019 | ACS MATERIAL LLC

 Graphene is the new “wonder material” of 2019.
-Along with having lightweight and amazing thermal and electrical conducting properties, graphene is the strongest, thinnest, and most flexible material in the textile industry.
+Along with having lightweight and amazing thermal and electrical conducting properties, graphene is the strongest, thinnest, and one of the most flexible materials in the textile industry.
 The material is being used to manufacture the next generation of sportswear.
 Here is a guide detailing how graphene is being used to enhance fabrics in the textile industry.

 What Is Graphene?

-Graphene is a material in which carbon is sliced into tranches.
-These tranches are thinner than one human hair and are invisible to the naked eye.
-Graphene, comprised of one …Read More
+Graphene is derived from carbon, which is sliced into tranches.
+These tranches are thinner than a single human hair and are invisible to the naked eye.
+Graphene, …Read More

 Graphene: A Complete Chemical HistorySep 20, 2019 | ACS MATERIAL LLC